mmkal/bum/docs/plugins/Constrainer.md

 ```

 See the [Plugins](index.md) page for info on how to build a custom version of
-Chaos Monkey with your plugin.
+Chaos Bum with your plugin.